One of the best ways to monetize your blog is with affiliate marketing.

 If you are creating a product review blog, you should either have expertise in that industry or hire writers who are knowledgeable about that space.

-The topics of product reviews can be very diverse and a wide range niches.
+Product review topics can be very diverse and fall in a wide range of niches.
 Topics include:

 - Computers and technology